 Second, the EOS M50 can shoot 4K video.
 It was the first EOS M model to offer this feature (followed by the newer EOS M6 Mark II), and this puts it one step ahead of the now-dated EOS M5.
 It also has a DIGIC 8 processor, rather than the older DIGIC 7 processor in the EOS M5.
 This kind of technical leap-frogging does happen from time to time as mid-range models overtake top-end cameras in key specifications.

-However, in terms of physical specifications, the M50 definitely cuts a few corners.
-Its simplified exterior has just a single control dial, whereas the EOS M5 has twin control dials and an EV compensation dial.
+However, in terms of physical specifications, the M50 definitely cuts a few corners, as its simplified exterior has just a single control dial.
 If you can live with that, though, you’re laughing all the way to the bank, because the EOS M50 gives you a lot more for your money.
+Even now, it looks good value up against newer rivals like the Nikon Z50 (opens in new tab) or Fujifilm X-T200 (opens in new tab).

 With the EOS M50, Canon is aiming for DSLR quality in a compact body, and since it uses the same sensor design as the company’s APS-C DSLRs, there seems to be no reason that shouldn’t happen.